 Cooking fish in an aluminium foil ‘bag’ allows it to steam in its own juices, which helps retain important nutrients.
 The fish is protected from the heat of the oven, so you don’t need to add oil, which also makes it healthier.

-Plus, the foil bag keeps the flavours wonderfully intense – and because you’re cooking everything in one parcel, there’s no washing up either.
+Plus, the foil keeps the flavours wonderfully intense, and because you’re cooking everything in one parcel, there’s little washing-up afterwards.

-You might want to try this couscous fish-in-a-bag recipe from BBC Good Food, which uses haddock, couscous, courgettes, and pine nuts.
-Alternatively, take a look at this salmon recipe from Nourish, which can be ready in 25 minutes.
+You might like to try this couscous fish-in-a-bag recipe from BBC Good Food, which uses haddock, couscous, courgettes, and pine nuts.
+Alternatively, check out this salmon recipe from Nourish, which can be ready in 25 minutes.

 6. Bánh mì

-If you’re tired after a long day and don’t fancy cooking on a hot stove, it can be tempting to just make yourself a sandwich for dinner.
+If you’ve had a long day and don’t fancy cooking on a hot stove, it can be tempting to make a sandwich for dinner.
 But if you’re going to do this, why not make it a bánh mì?

 The late Anthony Bourdain called the bánh mì (or Vietnamese baguette) “a symphony in a sandwich” – and that’s no exaggeration.
 The bánh mì is the perfect marriage of tastes and textures: crusty, chewy bread, salty vegetables, crunchy cucumber, fresh herbs, and a sweet, spicy sauce.

 This bánh mì recipe from Delicious uses leftover beef, fresh carrot, cucumber, onion, and a sauce made from mayonnaise, hoisin, and sweet chilli.
-Though, the beauty of the bánh mì is that they can be adapted for every taste preference and diet.
+However, the beauty of the bánh mì is that it can be adapted for every preference and diet.

 7. Leek and sage risotto with bacon

-Making risotto is often seen as a bit of a labour of love; the act of repeatedly feeding the risotto with stock and stirring can seem fussy and time-consuming.
-So, it’s often thought of as something you wouldn’t bother making for just one person.
+Making risotto is often seen as a labour of love; the act of repeatedly feeding it with stock and stirring can seem laborious and time-consuming.
+So it’s often thought of as something you wouldn’t bother making for just one person.

-But if you love eating risotto, the good news is that it doesn’t have to be a laborious process.
+But if you love risotto, it doesn’t have to be a long process.
 You can make and cook yourself a delicious risotto from scratch in under half an hour.

-This leek and sage risotto with crispy bacon from BBC Good Food takes only 10 minutes to prepare and 20 minutes to cook – and with only eight simple ingredients, it’s certainly not fussy either.
+This leek and sage risotto with crispy bacon from BBC Good Food takes just 10 minutes to prepare and 20 minutes to cook – plus, with only eight ingredients, it’s certainly not fussy either.

 To make this recipe veggie, simply omit the bacon and add two or three large, grilled mushrooms.
-Or, to use entirely plant-based ingredients, swap the parmesan for a vegan alternative or leave it out altogether.
+To use entirely plant-based ingredients, swap the parmesan for a vegan alternative or leave it out altogether.

 Quick, easy, and delicious, this risotto makes a perfect comforting weeknight supper.